Unnon97/KRSSG-IIT-Kharagpur/Python Codes/Readme.md

+# Socket-ProtocolBuffer
-# Combining the concept of protocol buffer message to transmit bot data to computer using socket python programming
+Combining the concept of protocol buffer message to transmit bot data to computer using socket python programming